 Place your oven so the back and sides can be easily reached.
 This will make the electrical connections and any servicing points easily accessible.
 Your oven is not designed for built-in applications or for side by side positioning.
-BroilKing suggests you leave a minimum distance of 4" between the back of the oven and the wall to allow for the escape of moisture.
+Cadco suggests you leave a minimum distance of 4" between the back of the oven and the wall to allow for the escape of moisture.
 The oven must be placed upon a support, a stand, or on top of a counter made of non-combustible material.
 Never install the oven directly on the floor.
-If the oven is placed near walls, dividers, kitchen cabinets, decorated edges or drapes, they must be made of non combustible material.
-The ovens cannot be stacked.
+If the oven is placed near walls, dividers, kitchen cabinets, decorated edges or drapes, they must be made of non-combustible material.